francescovisconti/francescovisconti.github.io/publications.md

 ## Work in progress

-* Visconti, F. and Pellegata, A., European solidarity as a contested terrain after the crisis: a multidimensional approach.
-**Status**: Under review in the _Journal of Common Market Studies_.

 * Bernardi, L., Visconti, F., Sabate-Domingo, O. and Morales, L. Governing Status and Intra-Party Disagreement in Europe.
 **Status**: _Under revision after rejection_.

-* Pellegata, A. and Visconti, F., Who gets represented?
-MP-voters congruence on European solidarity in the core and periphery.
-**Status**: _In progress_.

 * Visconti, F., _A typology for the study of macro public opinion_.
 **Status**: _In progress_.